bparkis/llrt/README.md

 On the subject of kernel copies, note that a random number generator is an external variable that is written to with every random number it generates.
 That's why you should use the "`g`" parameter to get a `ThreadsafeRNG`, instead of using your own, if you want to run your operations in parallel.
 The `ThreadsafeRNG` makes a new copy of itself with a different seed in each worker thread so there is no conflict.

 Internally, the `ThreadsafeRNG` wraps a `std::mt19937_64`.
 It is possible to write your own threadsafe RNG, as a member variable of your kernel struct.
 It will get copied when your kernel does, and will need to give each copy a new seed.
-If you want to do this, look at network.hpp where the ThreadsafeRNG is defined.
+If you want to do this, look at [include/network.hpp](include/network.hpp) where the ThreadsafeRNG is defined.

 ### Determinism
 A word on determinism.
 It's a desirable property that when you give the network a particular initial random seed, the resulting behavior is absolutely determined by that seed.
 This form of determinism makes experiments completely repeatable.